No matter how lovely, stylish, and great your vehicle is on road, remember what keeps it in contact with its purpose are tires.

 “Drivers today are looking for durable, dependable tires that work hard and keep them in control in every driving season,” said Erik Seidel, president, consumer replacement tire sales, U.S. and Canada, Bridgestone Americas Tire Operations.
 “This is why we built the Firestone WeatherGrip tire to provide enhanced grip in wet and winter conditions, so drivers can confidently take on any forecast.”

 As stated by Saul the Firestone WeatherGrip is the company’s answer to their customers’ needs.

 “It’s got Three-Peak Mountain Snowflake certified winter performance, which by and large is going to be better than an all-season tire in the snow, but it’s not a dedicated winter tire because it’s got to be a four-season product,” Saul said.
 “In other words, you’re going to put this on your vehicle and leave it on year-round.
 Most people who buy winter tires switch back and forth each season because they need winter tire traction in ice, slush and snow all winter long.”

-This tire is new and there isn’t many reviews on it yet, however it was tested against another tire and it really proved to deliver good performance with quality, as it also possess a good stopping distance power.
-You can take advantage of the 90-Day try and buy guarantee and when you do, remember to leave us review down below.
+This tire is new and there are not many reviews on it yet, however it was tested against another tire and it really proved to deliver good performance with quality.

 It also possesses good stopping distance power.